HadetTheUndying/hadettheundying.github.io/_posts/2020-5-6-Windows-Free.md

 I am able to run Void on a variety of systems because of the portability of the package manager.

 Currently I'm running Void on:
-+ Main Main Desktop and Work Laptop
++ My Main Desktop and Work Laptop
 + 3 raspberry pi 3Bs
 + 2 PowerMac G5 towers
 + 3 PowerBook G4s
 + My 2u Frankenstein Server

 I have only had Void break from updating one time in the nearly 2 years I have been using it.
-While there has been a fair bit of public drama regarding the distribution recently things on the end that matters, which is maintenance continue to go forward as normal.
+While there has been a fair bit of public drama regarding the distribution recently, things on the end that matters, which is maintenance continue to go forward as normal.

 ## The Desktop Experience